d2s/Documentation/_posts/2018-04-11-Localization.md

 title:  "Localization"
 permalink: Localization
 ---
-From version 5.8.5 RsyncOSX and the menu app RsyncOSXsched is prepared for localization.
-RsyncOSX is translated to Chinese (Simplified) and Norwegian.
-Default language is English.
-RsyncOSXsched is translated to Norwegian.
+From version 5.8.6 RsyncOSX and the menu app RsyncOSXsched are prepared for localization.
+RsyncOSX is translated to Chinese (Simplified) and Norwegian, RsyncOSXsched is translated to Norwegian.
+Default language for both is English

-The Chinese (Simplified) translation by [StringKe](https://github.com/StringKe), the Norwegian by myself.
+- the Chinese (Simplified) translation by [StringKe](https://github.com/StringKe),
+- the Norwegian translation by myself

 Volunteers are wanted for translating to other languages (e.g German, French, Spanish).
 Please create an issue for this if you have possibility to translate.